 Don’t let the naysayers get you down—the New Year is a great time to start new habits.
-(Yup, let’s call them habits, not resolutions!)
-I always find that holiday hangover—both proverbial and literal—provides a little extra boost of motivation to make the changes needed to live healthier.
+Yup, let’s call them habits and not resolutions because we want them to last!
+I always find that the holiday hangover—both proverbial and literal—provides a little extra boost of motivation to make the changes needed to live healthier.

-If 2017 is going to be your year to focus on wellness, you might be feeling a little bit overwhelmed.
-What concrete steps can you take to improve how you feel?
-Here’s a guide to get you started; take up one or two new habits, then once you’ve mastered those, choose another.
+If this is going to be your year to focus on wellness, you might be feeling a little bit overwhelmed.
+What concrete steps can you take now to improve how you feel?
+Here’s a guide to get you started; take up one or two new habits, and then once you’ve mastered those, choose another.

 Improve Your Posture

 Supplements are important, but they shouldn’t be taken indiscriminately.
-It’s best to consult with a doctor to come up with a regimen that’s right for you and to make sure you’re not taking anything that interacts with other medications you may be prescribed.
-That said, there are a lot of nutrients that are difficult to get from our modern diets, so almost everyone can benefit from supplementation.
-Our nutritionist shares a few of her picks here.
+It’s best to consult with your doctor to develop a regimen that’s right for you and make sure you’re not taking anything that interacts with your other medications.

 Eat Less Sugar

-(Almost) everything is fine in moderation, but odds are, you’re probably eating too much sugar.
-It’s everywhere in our diets, even in places you wouldn’t expect like tomato sauce.
-If you’re trying to lose weight in the new year, you’ll be surprised how easily it melts off once you reduce or eliminate the sugar you consume.
+Most everything is fine in moderation, but odds are, you’re probably eating too much sugar.
+It’s everywhere in our diets, even in places you wouldn’t expect, like tomato sauce.
+If you’re trying to lose weight in the new year, you’ll be surprised how easily it melts off once you reduce or eliminate the amount of sugar you consume.
 Here’s how to do it.

 Start Using Essential Oils

-Banishing toxins from the home is a great goal for the new year and stocking up on essential oils is a good first step towards that goal.
-Just a handful of oils can help you replace chemical-laden household cleaners, skincare products, and over-the-counter medications.
-These five are our go-to oils and they’re perfect to start with because they’re fantastic multitaskers.
+Banishing toxins from the home is a great goal for the new year, and stocking up on essential oils is a good first step towards that goal.
+Just a handful of oils can help you replace many of those chemical-laden household cleaners, skincare products, and over-the-counter medications you use regularly.
+These 6 go-to essential oils are perfect to start with because they’re fantastic multitaskers.

-Gut health isn’t just about digestion; a healthy gut leads to a healthy body.
-And an unhealthy gut means your body can’t properly digest all the nutrients it takes in.
-You can incorporate a good probiotic into your routine, or eat more probiotic foods like yogurt, kefir, and fermented veggies.
+Gut health isn’t just about digestion; a healthy gut leads to a healthy body [source].
+And an unhealthy gut means your body can’t properly digest all the nutrients you put in.
+You can incorporate a good probiotic into your routine or eat more probiotic foods like yogurt, kefir, and fermented veggies [source].

 Ditch Fast Food & Takeout Lunches

 Aside from cutting out soda, this is one of the easiest changes you can make to reach your weight loss goals.
-Make meal bowls in advance on the weekends, use this no-fail plan for 10 minute lunches, and bookmark this list of 101 brown bag lunch ideas.
+Make meal bowls in advance on the weekends, use this no-fail plan for lunches, and bookmark this list of detox lunch ideas.

-Buy yourself a beautiful notebook (this is the one I use) and take a minute at the end of each day to write down something you’re grateful for.
-Research has shown that the practice of keeping a gratitude journal can increase well-being and satisfaction with life.
+Buy yourself a beautiful notebook, and take a minute at the end of each day to write down something you’re grateful for.
+Research has shown that the practice of keeping a gratitude journal can increase well-being [source] and satisfaction with life.